Goya’s CEO falsely claims Trump is the ‘real,’ ‘legitimate’ president. Critics call for a boycott.

 His comments promptly sparked backlash from celebrities and others on social media vowing a new boycott.

-“No more chick peas from Goya for me,” tweeted The View’s co-host Joy Behar.
+“No more chick peas from Goya for me,” tweeted the View’s co-host Joy Behar.

 Others questioned how Goya could allow Unanue to continue making such claims.